Unsealed Documents Show The Las Vegas Shooter's Girlfriend Acted Swiftly

 Marilou Danley, who was in the Philippines visiting family when Stephen Paddock killed 58 people and injured another 557 in the attack, started making changes to her Facebook account about 2 1/2 hours after the first volley of bullets rained down on people attending a music festival on the Las Vegas strip.
 The first calls rolled in at 10:08 p.m., according to police.

-At 2:46 a.m. — about two hours and 15 minutes later — Danley deleted her account entirely.
+At 2:46 a.m. — about two hours and 15 minutes later — her account was deleted entirely.

-But it wasn't until an hour after that — 3:30 a.m. — that police released Paddock's name to the public.
+But it wasn't until an nearly an hour after that — 3:30 a.m. — that police released Paddock's name to the public.

 As the New York Post reports, the documents suggest Danley acted quickly after the shooting to conceal her relationship with Paddock.